16 Mother's Day movies to watch with your mom

 Synopsis: Already beset by problems in her personal life and with her laundromat business, Evelyn Quan Wang (Yeoh) suddenly finds herself drawn into an inter-dimensional conflict in which she is everyone’s last hope.
 Evelyn learns that she must protect the universe as well as her daughter, Joy (Hsu), with whom she has a strained relationship.

-More about the film: Everything Everywhere All at Once was the biggest winner at the 2023 Academy Awards, taking home seven of the 11 awards it was in the running.
+More about the film: Everything Everywhere All at Once was the biggest winner at the 2023 Academy Awards, winning seven of the 11 awards it was in the running.
 Among them were Best Actress for Yeoh and Best Supporting Actor for Quan — their respective first Oscars.

 According to IGN, even before its Oscar wins, the film surpassed the record held by The Lord of the Rings: The Return of the King (2003) as the most-awarded movie of all time with over 150 accolades.